Kansas State vs. LSU Texas Bowl NCAA Football Odds, Plays and Insights | January 4, 2022

 LSU Stats and Trends

-- LSU has played 12 games, with five wins against the spread.
+- In LSU's 12 games this year, it has five wins against the spread.

-- The Tigers have been underdogs by 1 point or more six times this year and are 3-2-1 ATS in those contests.
+- So far this season, the Tigers have been installed as underdogs by a 1-point margin or more six times and are 3-2-1 ATS in those matchups.

-- LSU has gone over the point total in 36.4% of its opportunities this year (four times in 11 games with a set point total).
+- LSU's games this season have hit the over on four of 11 set point totals (36.4%).

-- LSU is 3-3 against the spread and 4-3 overall when the team piles up over 348 yards.
+- LSU is 3-3 against the spread and 4-3 overall when the team piles up more than 348 yards.

-- The Tigers have turned the ball over 13 times, two fewer times than the Wildcats have forced turnovers (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.